jofas/blog/content/002-first-time-running/index.md

 This is a tale of human foolishness and does not contain an ounce of wisdom.
 A few weeks ago I went running for the first time.
 Well, not for the first time ever, but for the first time in a really long time.
-A time frame so long that it warrants a slightly more sensational title in my humble opinion, though neither "Going Running for the First Time" nor "Going Running for the First Time in a Really Long Time" are particularly sensational or arousing.
+So long that it warrants a slightly more sensational title, though neither "Going Running for the First Time" nor "Going Running for the First Time in a Really Long Time" are particularly arousing.
-I think the last time I went for a run&mdash;it was so long ago that I can't even remember exactly when&mdash;was in the early summer months of 2015, pretty much exactly eight years ago.
+I think the last time I went for a run&mdash;it was so long ago that I can't remember exactly when&mdash;was in the early summer months of 2015, pretty much exactly eight years ago.
 Long enough for the bad memories to cease their hunting.
 Long enough to forget the suffering.
 Long enough to get weary, let down my guard and fall prey to the sweetly venomous words of ~~Lucifer~~ my obviously masochist friends.
-Certainly time has corroded my defenses and opened the door for new painful memories to arise.
+Time has corroded my defenses and opened the door for new painful memories to arise.
+This is a story about these memories.

 You&mdash;probably a responsible adult with working instincts and the healthy ability to assess your own skills and abilities with accuracy&mdash;may be asking yourself right now: what is this about, running isn't so bad?
-Running is not bad at all and it can be a very healthy and rewarding endeavour.
+I agree, running is not bad at all and it can be a very healthy and rewarding endeavour.
 After all, we were born to run \[[1](#ref-1)\].
 But I'm not a responsible adult with working instincts and the healthy ability to assess my own skills and abilities with accuracy.
-Like pretty much anything else out there, the act of putting one feet in front of the other in an interval so rapid that there's a short period of time where neither foot touches the ground, can be abused in a way it becomes painful and destructive to the organism performing this particular motion.
+Like pretty much anything else out there, the act of putting one feet in front of the other so rapidly that there's a short moment where neither foot touches the ground, can be abused until it becomes painful and destructive to the organism performing this particular motion.
-You see, oftentimes I'm overestimating my abilities to a point beyond mere folly, no, the results tend to be in the land of utter and complete absurdity.
+~~You see, oftentimes I'm overestimating my abilities to a point beyond mere folly, no, the results tend to be in the land of utter and complete absurdity.
 Combine this with a tendency for self-flagellation through physical exercise and the inability to be reasonable and give up when it becomes clear that the set goals are not realistic, and you'll experience a good dosage of self-inflicted physical and mental pain.
-This stubbornness leads to strange and unflattering moments where reality and the true extend of my abilities is revealed to me.
-Luckily it turns out I'm weak as hell.
+This stubbornness leads to strange and unflattering moments where reality and the true extend of my abilities is revealed to me.~~ Luckily I'm weak as hell.
 I don't need to run 200 miles in two days straight like Courtney Dauwalter to enter my pain cave.
 Just eight kilometers in about an hour never far from home are sufficient.

 The second question that probably popped into your head: just eight kilometers, he must be in terrible shape then?